 If the Properties panel is already active, by selecting the Board Region object.

-After selecting the Board Region object, select the Properties panel from the Panels button in the bottom right section of the workspace, or by selecting View » Panels » Properties from the main menu.
+After selecting the Board Region object, select the Properties panel from the Panels button in the bottom right section of the design space, or by selecting View » Panels » Properties from the main menu.

 If the Double Click Runs Interactive Properties option is disabled (default) on the PCB Editor – General page of the Preferences dialog, when the primitive is double-clicked or you right-click on a selected primitive then choose Properties, the dialog will open.
 When the Double Click Runs Interactive Properties option is enabled, the Properties panel will open.

 While the options are the same in the dialog and the panel, the order and placement of the options may differ slightly.

 Press Ctrl+Q to toggle the units of measurement currently used in the panel between metric (mm) and imperial (mil).
-This only affects the display of measurements in the panel, it does not change the measurement unit specified for the board - this is configured in the Units setting in the Properties panel when there are no objects selected in the editing workspace.
+This only affects the display of measurements in the panel, it does not change the measurement unit specified for the board - this is configured in the Units setting in the Properties panel when there are no objects selected in the editing design space.